mozilla-services/contile/test-engineering/contract-tests/README.md

 # contile-contract-tests

-This directory contains the source code for the automated contract test suite for the Mozilla Tile Service (MTS).
+This directory contains the automated contract test suite for the Mozilla Tile Service (MTS).
 Passing contract tests are a prerequisite for moving to the next phase in the rollout plan.
+The contract test framework was originally developed in isolation, see [contile-integration-tests][contract-test-repo].

 ## Overview